 Reaction equations can be formatted in multiple ways to allow for more flexibility during the modeling process.
 The reactions can be formatted in a string format based on the ModelSEED reaction format.
 In this representation individual compounds in the reaction are represented as compound IDs followed by the cellular compartment in brackets, bordered on both sides by single pipes.
-For example if a hydrogen compound in the cytosol was going to be in an equation it could be represented as follows:
+For example if a hydrogen compound, Hydr, in a cytosol compartment was going to be in an equation it would be represented as follows:

-'''

 |Hydr[cytosol]|

-'''